ViviaMir/Pride-Flags-Reconstructed/README.md

 6. Be exact.
 This is quality control at its core.
 Messily-placed and messily-sized elements are unacceptable.
 Each stripe on a 5-stripe flag should be exactly 1/5th of the flag's size unless the design specifically calls for something different.

 Each reconstructed flag is to be a love-letter to the groups and communities they represent and a thank-you to the creativity and labor that grants us these icons to show us that we aren't alone in the world - that someone out there loves and accepts who and what we are, and someone out there shares our experience and self-concept.

-# Update
-This repository is being updated to include Obsidian features